NAACP Image Awards 2023: See the complete list of winners – KION546

 The ceremony for the 54th NAACP Image Awards is taking place Saturday.

 The event recognizes achievement in the arts, entertainment and culture by people of color in more than 80 categories.
-“Abbott Elementary” creator and star Quinta Brunson and “Black Panther: Wakanda Forever” star Angela Bassett were among the early winners announced.
+“Abbott Elementary” creator and star Quinta Brunson, “Black Panther: Wakanda Forever” star Angela Bassett, Viola Davis and Will Smith were among some of the winners.

-A list of nominees is several film and television categories follows below.
+A list of nominees in several film and television categories follows below.
 Winners are indicted in bold.

 Entertainer of the Year